marceldobehere/Marcel-Engine/Demos/Cool Demo game/Readme.md

 You can shoot enemies but they can also attack you.

-you can hoot with your gun.
+you can shoot with your gun.

 The goal is to collect the most amount of coins!